Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Medicine will be put on the skin at the insertion site (usually at the groin) to numb it.
 The insertion site is often in the groin.
-Then a needle with a thin guide wire is inserted through the skin into the blood vessel.
-A catheter (thin, flexible tube) is placed over the guide wire into the blood vessel.
+Then a needle with a thin guide wire is put through the skin into the blood vessel.
+A thin, flexible tube (catheter) is placed over the guide wire into the blood vessel.

 Contrast medium is injected into the blood vessel.
-Using X-ray images as a guide, the radiologist moves the catheter through the blood vessels to the kidney.
+The radiologist uses X-ray images as a guide.
+He or she moves the catheter through the blood vessels to the kidney.

-When the catheter reaches the narrowed or blocked area, a special balloon attached to the catheter is inflated.
+When the catheter reaches the narrowed or blocked area, the radiologist inflates a special balloon attached to the catheter.
 This widens the artery (angioplasty).
 This part of the procedure may be done more than once with balloons of different sizes.

-A stent may be put in to hold the blood vessel open, a stent may be inserted.
+A stent may be put in to hold the blood vessel open.
 To do this, a catheter with a stent attached is threaded over the guide wire.
-When the stent reaches the narrowed area, it is opened.
-The stent stays in the artery and the catheters and balloons are removed.
+The stent is opened when it reaches the narrowed area.
+The stent stays in the artery.
+The catheters and balloons are taken out.